Document and Website Localisation

+Understanding cultural differences in communication is crucial.
+While direct English website copy appeals to some, subtlety resonates more with German readers.
 Texts on websites written in English often address clients directly: “We have designed this website for you, to serve your needs, to benefit you in a certain way.”

 In other countries clients may frown upon this full-frontal approach.
 In my experience.
 German readers, for example, tend to prefer a more subtle/distanced approach: “We have designed this website for private/business clients.
 It serves their needs, it benefits them in a certain way.”

-Addressing customers in correspondence/on the phone
+Addressing customers in correspondence and on the phone

 In the English-speaking western world, the tendency is to use first names when addressing clients.
 This applies to correspondence, on the phone or in person, even if the parties have never met before.

 Germany, on the other hand, does not approve of using first names on first approach.
 First names are only OK when you know the person you are speaking to.
 Additionally, the other party should consent to the use of first names before you do so.

 It is also a no-no to say that your “colleague Susie” will contact your foreign business partner shortly.
 What German speakers like to hear is that they can expect a call from “Sue Taylor” or “Ms Taylor”.

 Last but not least, always sign with your full name, not just your first name.
 In the UK, this approach may look friendly and trendy.
 In a German-language